ibm-cloud-docs/Backup/reregister.md

 Reregistering a vault is a task that is most commonly used after the Operating System of a server is reloaded.
 You can also use these steps to [use backups of one server to restore data on another server](/docs/Backup?topic=Backup-restorefromotherVSI).
 {:shortdesc}

+The reregistration of the computer to the vault is not the same as registering the Backup agent to the portal.
+If you need to reregister the backup agent, follow the instructions in [Upgrading backup software agent for Linux](/docs/Backup?topic=Backup-UpgradeinLinux) (Step 6.).
+{:note}

 1. Start Cloud Backup Portal and log in.
 For more information, see the [Getting started tutorial](/docs/Backup?topic=Backup-getting-started#getting-started).